githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/2-workflow-syntax-and-commands.md

 echo "::error file=app.js,line=10,col=15::Something went wrong"
 ```

-It's important to note that these workflow commands need to be on a single line.
+It's important that these workflow commands need to be on a single line.
 Characters that interfere with parsing such as commas and line breaks will need to be URL-encoded.

 For example, the below text is a multi-line message.